Livin’ large in the ’80s

 Lived out of a suitcase

-I thought it was so cool when Barry Manilow and Kenny G came over to introduce themselves but the highlight of the evening for Candis had to be when Charlie called her over and introduced her to childhood idol, Donny Osmond. (pictured above) I was amazed by how she was able to have an entire conversation without exclaiming, “Wow, I grew up singing along with you into my special Donny and Marie microphones.”
-Oh what a night, and it wasn’t even Grammy time yet.
+However, I would guess that the highlight of the evening as far as Candis was concerned, had to be when Charlie called her over to meet her childhood idol, Donny Osmond. (pictured above) I was amazed that she was able to carry on an entire conversation without blurting out that she had grown up singing into her Donny and Marie microphones almost every day.

-As while we mingled with the stars, I suddenly lost Candis when she spotted Rick Springfield who was her favorite soap star across the room.
-I didn’t see her again until it was time to go home.
+However, now some of the folks who were drifting around were movie stars, and I lost Candis for the evening when she spotted her favorite soap star, Rick Springfield, across the room.
+I never saw her again until it was time to go home.

-I’ll never forget those Hollywood nights, nor will I ever forget Charlie Minor.
-Rest in peace, my brother.
+I’ll never forget those Hollywood nights, nor will I ever forget the most magnificent Hollywood Knight of them all, Charlie Minor.
+Rest In Peace, my brother.